jamison0902/flutter-chat/README.md

 **Chat App** is a real-time messaging application built with Flutter and Firebase, which provides:

 - **Real-time chat**: Users can send and receive messages instantly.
-- Push notifications: Receive notifications when a new message is sent.
+- **Push notifications**: Receive notifications when a new message is sent.
-- Email authentication: Sign up and log in with email and password using Firebase Authentication.
+- **Email authentication**: Sign up and log in with email and password using Firebase Authentication.
-- Cloud storage: Store messages and media in Firebase Firestore and Firebase Storage.
+- **Cloud storage**: Store messages and media in Firebase Firestore and Firebase Storage.
-- Secure & scalable: Built with Firebase security rules and scalability in mind.
+- **Secure & scalable**: Built with Firebase security rules and scalability in mind.

 ## 🛠️ Features